guojin-yan/OpenVINO-CSharp-API/README.md

 [简体中文](README_cn.md) | English

 ## This is OpenVINO ™  C # API, this project is still under construction and its functions are not yet fully developed.
 If you have any problems using it, please feel free to communicate with me.
-If you are interested in this project, you can also join our development.🥰🥰🥰🥰🥰
+If you are interested in this project, you can also join our development.🥰🥰🥰🥰🥰🥰🥰🥰🥰

 ## 📚 What is OpenVINO™ C# API ?